Imnotshashwat/Imnotshashwat/README.md

 ## Glad to see you here! 🙂

-I'm Shashwat, a 20-year-old Computer Science student at [LPU Online](https://lpuonline.com) with a burning passion for Computer Science.
+I'm Shashwat, a 20-year-old student at [LPU Online](https://lpuonline.com) My curiosity for technology drives me to explore the depths of Full-stack Development and the intricate world of Cybersecurity.
+I love to build, code, and turn ideas into reality.
-I'm a tech enthusiast who loves to code and build.
-When I'm not solving problems, I'm usually diving into the latest tech trends and innovations.

 <h3> Here's what I'm all about </h3>